randomnerd/meteor-electron/README.md

 *

 ##Alternatives

+[Follow these instructions](./desktop-readme.md) if you want to quickly package your Meteor application

 [electrify](https://github.com/arboleya/electrify) built by @arboleya: This package offers a more intuitive solution to running/packaging your app on desktop

-[Meteor Tool](https://github.com/jrudio/meteor) by jrudio: Meteor tool extended for desktop support
+[Meteor Tool](https://github.com/jrudio/meteor) by jrudio: Meteor tool modified for desktop support

 ######Credits
 Shoutout to sircharleswatson!
 He started the electrometeor boilerplate.
 I pretty much used his idea and expanded upon it for a package.